.jpg)

 Two - on the first occasion he gets knocked off by the explosion, but second one is a more proper because he gets beaten to a pulp.

-The latter one is nymphomaniac (deep pit that could never be filled, a fire that could never be cooled) who fucks Shaft and it's pretty funny fuck too because our main man just cannot satisfy her.
-So after the intercourse he simply concludes that "If he could have unscrewed his cock he would have given it to her to play with."
-He also tries to give her some advice to which she simply responds by "Don't talk.
+The latter one is a nymphomaniac (deep pit that could never be filled, a fire that could never be cooled) who fucks Shaft, and it's a pretty funny fuck too because our main man just cannot satisfy her.
+So after the intercourse, he simply concludes that "If he could have unscrewed his cock he would have given it to her to play with."
+He also tries to give her some advice, to which she simply responds by saying, "Don't talk.
 Fuck."
 [Fatale]

 Blackouts: